-After the all-time peak in residential price index in Singapore during Q3 2013, the government put in place cooling measures.
+After the all-time peak in the residential price index in Singapore during Q3 2013, the government put in place cooling measures.
 At the heart of the measures was the need to curb the “irrational exuberance” that was taking root in the market.
 As a result, the prices began weakening until mid-2017.
 However, the prices are on the rise again.

 During the third quarter of 2018, Singapore’s Residential Property Price Index rose to 149.7.
 This is to say that the quarter saw one of the highest price increases yet since the government curbs of 2013.
 However, if the increase sustains into 2019, we are likely to see the government step in again to introduce further curbs to stabilize the price.